Innovation, science, technology research in Australia

 Or do they actually?

-This is received wisdom so I thought it would be easy to quantify, but I failed to find good data.
+This is received wisdom, so I thought it would be easy to quantify, but I couldn’t find good data.
 Let’s look at anecdotes, I guess Examples of Australian-founded tech companies (roughly 2000–2024) whose substantive R&D and/or strategic control reportedly shifted overseas, primarily after acquisition by foreign firms, include:

-• Kaggle (Data Science): Founded 2010, acquired by Google in 2017, with operations and platform subsequently integrated into Google Cloud US.
+• Kaggle (Data Science): Founded in 2010, acquired by Google in 2017, with operations and platform subsequently integrated into Google Cloud in the US.

-• Afterpay (Fintech): Founded 2014, acquired by US-based Block (Square) in 2022.
-Post-acquisition, reports indicated significant global layoffs and brand consolidation, with a downsized Sydney presence.
+• Afterpay (Fintech): Founded in 2014, acquired by US-based Block (Square) in 2022.
+Post-acquisition, reports indicated significant global layoffs and brand consolidation, and the Sydney presence was downsized.

-• Radiata (Wireless Technology): Developed early Wi-Fi tech with CSIRO, founded 1997, acquired by Cisco (US) in 2000, with its Sydney R&D team and tech absorbed into Cisco’s global operations.
+• Radiata (Wireless Technology): Developed early Wi‑Fi tech with CSIRO; founded in 1997, acquired by Cisco in 2000, and its Sydney R&D team and technology were absorbed into Cisco’s global operations.

-• Aconex (Construction Software): Launched 2000, acquired by Oracle (US) in 2017, and subsequently integrated into Oracle’s global construction software suite.
+• Aconex (Construction Software): Launched in 2000, acquired by Oracle (US) in 2017, and integrated into Oracle’s global construction software suite.

 • Other reported examples from a similar period include: Lake Technology (Audio, acquired by Dolby US), Conry Tech (Green HVAC, reportedly relocated to Canada for funding opportunities), Fathom (Financial Analytics, acquired by The Access Group UK), Lucidity Software (Safety Tech, acquired by Ideagen UK).